nbeddows/meen/README.md

 Run `cpack --help` for a list available generators.

-The final package can be stripped by running the mach_emu_strip_pkg target:
+The final package can be stripped by running the mach_emu_strip_pkg target (defined only for platforms that suppor strip):
 - `cmake --build --preset conan-release --target=mach_emu_strip_pkg`.

 When the package has been built with unit tests enabled it will contain a script called `run-mach_emu-unit-tests` which can be used to test the development package: